 Meeting some people for a hike?
 No problem; this canine is friendly and out-going with strangers too.
 The Bernese Mountain Dog is bred for colder climes and should not travel to hot areas, however.

-When you say the name “Collie”, people automatically think of “Lassie”.
-Not surprisingly, this breed does live up to that reputation.
-Collie dogs are sensitive to their owners and are one of the smartest dog breeds on the planet that are very easy to train for traveling needs.
+Border Collies are sensitive to their owners and are one of the smartest dog breeds on the planet that are very easy to train for traveling needs.
+Not surprisingly, this breed does live up to that reputation, as confirmed by many pet owners and dog trainers.

 According to dog trainers, Collie dog breeds are obedient and remain calm in most situations, especially when the handler is present.
 These devoted pooches are gentle and loving to all they meet.
 Collies are hunting dogs that still love to bark and howl, so they may not be good for “quiet” travel, and they will need training to curb this desire to be loud as well.